abhishek-jha-ce/eng130-wk08-microservices/docker/README.md

 docker logs [container-id]
 ```

-#### Delete a running container
+#### Container Basic Commands
 ```
-docker stop [container-id] - stops the process running with all the docker start [container-id] - starts the process where it left off docker rm [container-id] -f # Force delete docker that is running
+docker stop [container-id]   # Stops the process running with all the docker start [container-id]  # Starts the process where it left off docker rm [container-id] -f  # Force delete container that is running
 ```

 #### Logging into a running container